When most of us think of a creative profession, the first creatives that come to mind are most likely…

 Being creative can also stem from being strategic – a quality most lawyers possess.
 As they strategize for their client’s day in court, they create new argument methods and new ways to present evidence.

-And yes, believe it or not even something as mundane seeming as developing will kits requires a healthy dose of creativity.
+And yes, believe it or not even something as mundane seeming as developing requires a healthy dose of creativity.

 How can you increase your creativity?